jcs090218/jcs-profile/content/posts/Career/Being 10x engineer in my first job/index.en.md

 draft: false
 ---

+Recently, I came across a post on [LinkedIn][] with the eye-catching title, “I think I’ve met a 10x engineer.”
+But as I read through the post, I started to have doubts.
+The author described how one of their colleagues had managed to fix a bunch of complex bugs in a short amount of time, which left them in awe. 🤔

+But is that really what defines a 10x engineer?
+It brought back memories of my own experience as a so-called 10x engineer during my **first job**!

+## 🗯️ Preamble

 This took place during my very first job as a Unity software engineer at IMI Technology (which, by now, should have shut down).
 My primary responsibility was to develop board games.I joined the company mainly because it was conveniently close to home and the pay was reasonable, so I didn’t give it much thought.
 While some might find game development either intriguing or off-putting, this post isn’t about that industry.